Tax compliance and the ERP system

 Commerce has changed drastically in the last decade.
 More consumers are going online to research and make purchases and manage their finances and personal affairs such as their medical care.
 This culture shift has created need for legislative controls such as: Sarbanes-Oxley Act (SOX), Health Insurance Portability & Accountability Act (HIPAA), Control Objectives for Information & Related Technology (COBIT) and Marketplace Fairness Act (MFA), the last of which is currently pending in the legislature.

 All of these compliance measures address how business information is processed and reported, for example, how patient data is protected or whether sales tax should be charged for online purchases.
 A properly deployed ERP system has the capability to handle compliance with a high degree of accuracy and reliability.
 ERP systems also offer flexibility to add functionality as your business grows.
 For example, if you engage in a supply chain, you might choose to add modules for warehouse inventory, distribution, order processing and point of sale.

 Transactional tax compliance is a critical piece in each of these business areas.
 Yet, while tax compliance is a key objective of the ERP system, tax compliance is often overlooked during implementation.
 This is primarily due to companies not fully realizing the impact ERP tax compliance tools can have on the business and underestimating their value.

 Many ERP systems still rely on legacy processes (which tend to be manual) to manage transactional tax even though they have the ability to automate tax compliance via out-of-the-box integrations.
 If you don’t add automation capability to your ERP system, calculating sales tax basically requires you to upload rate tables, enter and track sales tax schedules in each applicable city, county, and state as well as rules, rates, and boundary changes.

-Any Accounting Manager or Controller will quickly agree that this manual sales tax management process is difficult, especially when your business involves:
+Any Accounting Manager or Controller will quickly agree that this manual sales tax management process is difficult, especially when your company:

 - Does business in multiple states or jurisdictions (or more than one country)

 - Buys, sells, or resells multiple products or services that could be taxable at more than one rate